fsuri/Pequin-Artifact/RunningExperiments.md

 2. Looking at generated png plots:
    Alternatively, on your local machine you can navigate to `<time_stamped_folder>/plots/tput-clients.png` and `<time_stamped_folder>/plots/lat-tput.png` to look at the data points directly.
 Currently however, it shows as "Number of Clients" the number of total client **processes** (i.e. `client_total`) and not the number of **Total clients** specified above.
 Keep this in mind when viewing output that was generated for experiments with a list of client settings.

- Find below, some example screenshots from looking at a provided experiment output from `Pequin-Artifact/sample-output/Validated Results`:
+ Find below, some example screenshots from looking at a provided experiment output from `Pequin-Artifact/sample-output/Pesto/1-Workloads/TPCC`:

+ > **NOTE**: We've included a few sample results as illustrative examples.
+These are *not* the full experiment results.
+Please refer to section 5 *Running Experiments* to reproduce our results.

    Experiment output folder:
    ![image](https://github.com/user-attachments/assets/e8241b28-77af-42f6-886d-419c63e8e589)